 This is a poor community that faces several issues.
 Most men and women in this community have not completed even a primary level of school and cannot read or write.
 The average monthly income of families in Barrio la Cruz is about 1500 Q, or $200.

 More than 30% of the homes are headed by single mothers; men are often absent or have abandoned the family.
 These families lack basic necessities like clean water, enclosed stoves and the financial ability to send their children to school and provide a better future for them.

 The average monthly income of families in Barrio la Cruz is about 1500 Q, or $200.

 “Therefore I command you to be open handed toward your brothers and toward the poor and needy in your land.”

 As Christians we are called by God to care for those who live in poverty and distress.
 Our mission at Paso a Paso is to Partner with impoverished communities, sharing the love of Christ, strengthening and building them up, by providing opportunities for people in school, home and work.
 When men and women can obtain the ability to provide for their families, they can improve their quality of life as well as the future lives of their children.
 We will come alongside families, single mothers, and those with special needs, to empower them to improve their quality of life.

-To fulfill our misison of partnering with impoverished communities in Central America by proclaiming Christ and providing home, job and school opportunities.
-We accomplish this by sponsoring children in school, providing water filters and stoves for individual homes, and providing job training and support for adults.
-As the ministry grows we have begun work on a community resource center to address job training, tutoring, and nutrition needs.
+To fulfill our mission of partnering with impoverished communities in Central America by proclaiming Christ and providing home, job and school opportunities.
+We accomplish this by sponsoring children in school, providing care for them at our after-school program and meals in the beginnings of our feeding program and providing stoves for individual homes, and providing job training and support for adults.
+As the ministry has grown we have established a community resource center to address job training, tutoring, and nutrition needs.
+We are in the process of starting a pre-school to high risk children.
 When the community has matured they will be encouraged to share their skills and knowledge with other communities.